degeusgk/degeus/README.md

     - passenger_count = 1, 2, 4, 3, 5, 6, 0, 9, 7, 255

 7. For other numeric types besides lat and lon, what are the min and max values?
-    - The minimum rate code is
+    - The minimum rate code is 0
-    - The maximum rate code is
+    - The maximum rate code is 9
-    - The minimum passenger count is
+    - The minimum passenger count is 0
-    - The maximum passenger count
+    - The maximum passenger count is 9
-    - The minimum trip time is
+    - The minimum trip time is 0
-    - The maximum trip time is
+    - The maximum trip time is 9
-    - The minimum trip distance is
+    - The minimum trip distance is .00
-    - The maximum trip distance is
+    - The maximum trip distance is 98.80
+	Note: I honestly just didn't have time to sanitize this data and look into it.

 8. Create a chart which shows the average number of passengers each hour of the day.
   ![Graph of all passenger data](/passenger.png)

 9. Create a new CSV file which has only one out of every thousand rows.
 This file is included in the repository, titled every_thousandth_row.csv.

 10. Repeat step 8 with the reduced dataset and compare the two charts.
-![Graph of subset of passenger data](/passenger.png) Overall the charts look ver similar, the popularity of taxis appears to be consistent accross the month.
+![Graph of subset of passenger data](/passenger.png)

+Overall the charts look very similar, the popularity of taxis appears to be consistent accross the month.
 The highest demand is between 19:00 and 20:00, with a dip around 16:00 every day.
 Similarly, in the morning hours, there is a consistent drop from midnight to 5:00, where the traffic begins to pick up again, presumably due to morning commuter traffic.